easybotics/osid-python3/README.md

 ### Installation and Deployment

 TODO: Just run the setup script
-* we made a setup script now, to use it clone into home and run install.sh *
+# we made a setup script now, to use it clone into home and run install.sh
-* designed to work on a raspberry pi *
+# designed to work on a raspberry pi
+# images go in ~/Documents

 ```
 sudo python3 setup.py